English: The Eccentric Family

 Characters & Voice Actors

-Uchouten Kazoku opens with Shimogamo Yakushibo, an energetically laid-back shape-shifting tanuki, giving us a quick rundown of his hometown of Kyoto.
+Uchouten Kazoku opens with Shimogamo Yasaburou, an energetically laid-back shape-shifting tanuki, giving us a quick rundown of his hometown of Kyoto.
 This is a city with a storied history of mostly-regular humans, proud tengu magicians, and oh, playful tanuki shape-shifters, of course and here, he tells us, there are endless quantities of amusement to be had.
-As the camera follows him he deftly navigating the beautiful cityscape, he declares with conviction that while he is a tanuki, he's far too proud to be a mere tanuki and is instead one who passes his days admiring tengu and imitating humans.
+As the camera follows him deftly navigating the beautiful cityscape, he declares with conviction that while he is a tanuki, he's far too proud to be a mere tanuki and is instead one who passes his days admiring tengu and imitating humans.
 He assures us that he is so busy that he doesn't even have time to be bored.

 The introduction now complete, the opening theme plays.